NASA-NAVO/servicemon/docs/index.rst

 ##########

 **servicemon** is a command line tool for measuring the timing of Virtual Observatory (VO) queries.
-The features are also available via a Python API.
+The features are also available via the :doc:`api`.

 Code and issue tracker are on `GitHub <https://github.com/NASA-NAVO/servicemon>`_.